 The SCA time period is set by the governing documents of the SCA as pre-17th Century.
 That is 1600 to the dawn of time.
-Practically speaking most people stick with 600-1600 but that IS NOT the actual time period for the SCA.
+Common practice is most people stick with 600-1600 but that IS NOT the actual time period for the SCA.

 There is often much discussion about “being period,” and “not being period.”
 The SCA is very lax about period requirements.
 You are to make an attempt.
 Nothing more.
 Some people choose to try to do and have most of their stuff as period.
 Some people choose to have a t-tunic and pajama pants and call that good.
 The SCA allows both and everything in between.